 To retain eligibility for participation in the Saydel Community School District's extra-curricular or co-curricular activities, students must conduct themselves as good citizens both in and out of school at all times.
 Students who represent the school in an activity are expected to serve as good role models to other students and to the members of the community.
 It is a privilege and an honor to be able to participate in activities and represent the Saydel schools.
 The student and school are judged by the participants' character and conduct at all times.
 Saydel students who participate in activities serve as a model to many people, and their attitude has an important impact on others.
 Any student whose habits model to many people, and their attitude has an important impact on others.
-Any student whose habits model to many people, and the summer, are not consistent with the ideals, principles and standards of the Saydel Community School District will be declared ineligible because they have violated the Good Conduct Policy.
+Any student whose habits and conduct in and out of school, during both the school year and the summer, are not consistent with the ideals, principles and standards of the Saydel Community School District will be declared ineligible because they have violated the Good Conduct Policy.
 This policy will be in effect for the entire calendar year (365 days).